 - Beef Cube: Adds depth and richness to the sauce.

-- Pepper Corns - Contribute a subtle heat and peppery flavor to the dish.
+- Whole peppercorns: Contribute a subtle heat and peppery flavor to the dish.

 - Bay Leaves and Star Anise These aromatic leaves add a subtle herbal note and warmth to this dish!